Kybrien/VxV-Engine/README.md

 It only has an educational purpose (for now at least) and it's the best way for us to understand properly HOW does a game engine work.
 ***
 #### 💬 How to use ?
-It is actually pretty simple, just download the Alpha release, compile it in your Visual Studio and the .exe should appear.
+It is actually pretty simple, just download the Alpha release, compile it in your Visual Studio and the .exe should appear in the Debug folder.
 Simple.
 ***
 #### ⚠️ Note
 We are still working on this project so the releases are not perfect and you may encounter issues or bugs while using it :)